-- 3.1 There has been significant engagement across all sections of the People Directorate as well as with colleagues in corporate procurement, finance, HR and workforce to develop the product to this stage.
-It may be that the content offers a template for application in other parts of the Council. - 3.2 An early version of the draft was shared as evidence with OFSTED to support their positive view of the "leadership" element of the 2017 inspection. - 3.3 The Cabinet of 26 April 2017 approved the draft strategy for consultation during May and June 2017.
-A Communications / Engagement Plan was developed and is attached as Appendix 2.
-At the time of the Board meeting, this is now underway and a verbal update will be given to the Board about any developing themes.
+3.1 There has been significant engagement across all sections of the People Directorate as well as with colleagues in corporate procurement, finance, HR and workforce to develop the draft strategy to this stage.
+It may be that the content offers a template for application in other parts of the Council.

-- 3.4 The draft Commissioning Strategy has been shared with NHS commissioning colleagues in the context of overall work on care and health integration.
-The current stage of development and direction for care and health integration is reflected in the attached draft. - 3.5 The Board will note that the strategy is a wide-ranging document which makes links to many areas outside the People Directorate.
-Indeed, the success of the strategy will be linked to achievements elsewhere e.g. with NHS partners or continued joint-work on the development of skills and career pathways for care in the city.
-Scrutiny Board are invited to consider and comment on the attached draft Strategy with a view to ensuring that it is as rounded as possible.
+- 3.2 An early version of the draft was shared as evidence with OFSTED to support their positive view of the "leadership" element of the 2017 inspection. - 3.3 The Cabinet of 26 April 2017 approved the draft strategy for consultation.
+A Communications / Engagement Plan was developed.
+At the time of the Panel meeting, this is now underway and a verbal update will be given to the Panel about any developing themes. - 3.4 NHS partners have also had opportunity to comment and influence through their sight of earlier drafts. - 3.5 The Board will note that the strategy is a wide-ranging document which makes links to many areas outside the People Directorate.
+Indeed, the success of the strategy will be linked to achievements elsewhere e.g. with NHS partners or continued joint-work on the development of skills and career pathways for care in the city. - 3.6 The Health and Well-Being Board is invited to consider and comment on the attached draft Strategy with a view to ensuring that it is as rounded as possible.